cwilkis/School_District_Analysis/README.md

 - Replacing ninth-grade scores from Thomas highschool to NaN from a number does affect the scores by school spending and size, but not by type.
-	-Math, reading, and overall % scores dropped in the $631-$645 spending range.
+	- Math, reading, and overall % scores dropped in the $631-$645 spending range.
-	-Math, reading, and overall % scores dropped in the medium size schools -Math, reading, and overall % scores had no discrenable change in the school type.

 ![This is an image](https://github.com/cwilkis/School_District_Analysis/blob/main/Resources/District%20summary%20original.png)
 ![This is an image](https://github.com/cwilkis/School_District_Analysis/blob/main/Resources/District%20Summary%20final.png)

+	- Math, reading, and overall % scores dropped in the medium size schools

 ![This is an image](https://github.com/cwilkis/School_District_Analysis/blob/main/Resources/school%20size%20original.png)
 ![This is an image](https://github.com/cwilkis/School_District_Analysis/blob/main/Resources/school%20size%20final.png)

+	- Math, reading, and overall % scores had no discrenable change in the school type.

 ![This is an image](https://github.com/cwilkis/School_District_Analysis/blob/main/Resources/school%20type%20original.png)
 ![This is an image](https://github.com/cwilkis/School_District_Analysis/blob/main/Resources/school%20type%20final.png)